Tough As Nails

 In Barnes notes on the Bible this question is explored further, “No one can understand God.
 No one can fully comprehend his plans, his feelings, his views, his designs.
 No one by nature, under the influence of sense and passion, is either disposed to investigate his truths, or loves them when they are revealed.
 But the Christian is influenced by God.
 He has his Spirit.
 He has the mind of Christ; who had the mind of God.
 He sympathizes with Christ; he has his feelings, desires, purposes, and plans.
 And as no one can fully understand God by nature, so neither can he understand him who is influenced by God.”

 So, while God is the ultimate definition of compassion and grace it is critical to also understand that God is no wimp.
 His power – and the power that you have in Him goes beyond your greatest strength.
 It dares beyond your most determined boldness.
-This power defines confidence beyond the deepest values and has a rugged influence that transforms tough into invincible.
+This power defines confidence beyond the deepest values and has a rugged influence that transforms tough into eternally invincible.
 As you read this issue of Faith & Fitness Magazine know that God is no wimp.
-Know too that only in Him can you have the strength to rise above your fears, temptations and self-created limits.
+Know with full confidence that only in Christ can you have the strength to rise above your fears, temptations and self-created limits.

 Physical training is all about preparing to be stronger.
 To go beyond your physical strength is to grow with a spirit that can’t be shaken, beat or destroyed.
 That same spirit that was in Jesus – let it be in you.